Stability in shape optimization with second variation: Stability Theorems

+In the introduction, we gave the unconstrained version of the stability result, see Theorem \ref{th:main}.
+As in many applications we need to deal with a volume constraint and a translation invariance of the functional, we describe here the corresponding statement (a similar method can be applied to other kinds of invariance or constraints).

-Let us precise here the suitable definitions of critical and stable domains for problems with volume constraint and translation invariant functionals: \begin{definition} Let $\Om$ be a shape and $J$ a shape functional defined and twice Fr\'echet differentiable on a neighborhood of $\Om^*$ for $d_{\Theta}$. \begin{itemize} \item We say that $\Om$ is a critical domain for $J$ under volume constraint if
+\begin{definition} Let $\Om^*$ be a shape of class $\sC^3$ and $J$ a shape functional defined and twice shape differentiable in a neighborhood of $\Om^*$ in $\sW^{1,\infty}$. \begin{itemize} \item We say that $\Om^*$ is a critical domain for $J$ under volume constraint if